coderearth/coderearth.github.io/content/2015-02-06-what-powers-coderearth.markdown

-Title: "What Powers CoderEarth.org - Pelican and Github Pages"
+Title: What Powers CoderEarth.org - Pelican and Github Pages
 Date: 2015-02-26 16:40
 Category: Blog
 Authors: Suhas
 Tags: Architecture, Blog
+Summary: My friend Kunal & I bought this domain on GoDaddy a year ago.
+Initially, I was planning to run this website on a shared host with the wordpress stack for content management.
+However this had its own cons.

 My friend Kunal & I bought this domain on GoDaddy a year ago.
 Initially, I was planning to run this website on a shared host with the wordpress stack for content management.
 However this had its own cons, namely: